zohair-ahmed-nadeem/Tony-Stark/README.md

-# Shapater Discord Bot
+# Tony Stark Discord Bot

-Shapater is a feature-rich Discord bot designed to enhance server management, moderation, and user interaction.
+Tony is a feature-rich Discord bot designed to enhance server management, moderation, and user interaction.
 It includes a variety of commands and functionalities to make your Discord experience seamless and enjoyable.

 ## Features